Avelanda/MapYourGrid/docs/strategies.md

         Power plants rejected by powerplantmatching due to missing metadata, displayed in red as a JOSM hint layer.
 In black, the power infraestructure grid from OSM.
     </figcaption>
 </div>

-You can access this data through our [Map It📍](https://MapYourGrid.org/map-it/) interface.
-Select the <strong>powerplantmatching</strong> button and click on any country to download a GeoJSON file listing rejected power plants.
-Once you've downloaded the file open it JOSM as a hint layer to help improve tagging.
-You can do this by reviewing the reason why the power plant was not considered and adding the missing data.
-For example, a common reason is the lack of a technology tag like <code>plant:method=run-of-river</code> or <code>plant:method=reservoir</code> on hydro power plants, or <code>plant:method=wind_turbine</code> on wind farms relations.

 Follow the steps below to help improve rejected power plants in OSM: